lcdunne/cookiecutter-fastapi/README.md

 docker compose up --build
 ```

-To run locally:
+To run locally (assuming the db is accessible):

 ```sh
 ./start.sh
 ```

+When running locally, if using PostgreSQL, you will need to make sure the database is accessible.
+For example, by running `docker compose up db` you will just run the database service.

-Navigate to `http://localhost:8000/docs` to explore the API.
+Navigate to `http://localhost:8000/docs` to explore the API docs.

+## Running the tests

+Just call `pytest` with the virtual environment active.